SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 * **The clustering of elements is implemented by the** `clusterElements <theory.html#theory.clusterTools.clusterElements>`_  **method**.

-.. [*] When refering to an |element| mass or width, we mean all the masses and widths of the Z\ :sub:`2`-odd |particles| appearing in the |element|.
+.. [#f1] When refering to an |element| mass or width, we mean all the masses and widths of the Z\ :sub:`2`-odd |particles| appearing in the |element|.
 Two |elements| are considered to have identical masses and widths if their mass arrays and width arrays are identical.
-.. [*] The number of |elements| passing the selection also depends on the availability of efficiency maps for the |elements| generated by the decomposition.
-Whenever there are no efficiencies available for a element, the efficiency is taken to be zero.
+.. [#f2] The number of |elements| passing the selection also depends on the availability of efficiency maps for the |elements| generated by the decomposition.
+Whenever there are no efficiencies available for an element, the efficiency is taken to be zero.